phpredis/phpredis/README.markdown

 None

 ##### *Return value*
-*Mixed*  Returns the read timeout (which can be set using setOption and Redis::OPT_READ_TIMOUT) or FALSE if we're not connected
+*Mixed*  Returns the read timeout (which can be set using setOption and Redis::OPT_READ_TIMEOUT) or FALSE if we're not connected

 ### GetPersistentID
 -----